Freddie2024/Freddie2024/README.md

 ### Before:

 - 📚 Before I worked 14 years as a literary translator, translating books from English to German
-- 💻 This is my website as a translator: [www.stefanie-frida-lemke.de](https://stefanie-frida-lemke.de/)

 ### Further interests:
 - sports 🏊 🚲 🏃